 Goldenrod (Solidago canadensis) is an attractive perennial that is loved by native bees.
 It thrives in slightly disturbed and open soils, in zone 3 to 8.
 Goldenrod’s flowers are a customary sight, in mid-summer, on the edges of roads, paths, creeksides, and abandoned lots.
 This plant propagates and spreads by rhizomes, so planting it in locations where its roots will be prevented from spreading is essential.

-The valued part of goldenrod is its golden flowers, both for their natural dye properties, and for their medicinal properties.
-Goldenrod is another yellow dye, and is one of the most colorfast of the natural yellows.
-It was used commercially in europe prior to the invention of chemcical dyes.
+The valued part of goldenrod is its golden flowers, both for their natural dye properties and for their medicinal properties.
+Goldenrod is another yellow dye and is one of the most colorfast of the natural yellows.
+It was used commercially in Europe prior to the invention of chemical dyes.

 Learn more about the medicinal properties of goldenrod.

 Marigolds (Tagetes erecta) are an annual that is rich in yellow dye.
 While marigolds themselves are valued for companion planting because of their ability to combat root nematodes, the African marigolds are also a strong source of lutein and zeaxanthin, retinal nutrient, used to improve vision in patients with retinal degeneration.
 Ironically, the flavin lutein is the component of the flower that gives the yellow dye.
 The flowers added to chicken feed will also give egg yolks a deep yellow colour.